SMART-Dal/extract-method-generation/README.md

 Note: Make sure to setup `WandB` in the environment variable if you want to use W&B.

-- If you want to run a batch job using ComputeCanada, just execute the following:
+- If you want to run a batch job using HPC, just execute the following:

 ```sh
 sbatch fine-tune.sh